 On this page we have lots of information to help you plan and prepare for your visit.

-To make sure your visit is as safe as possible in light of COVID-19, we have to make some changes.
-Please find out more on our new Visit Us page.
+To make sure your visit is as safe as possible in light of COVID-19, we have made some changes.

 - The Museum is fully wheelchair-accessible with: